The Secret to Making Authentic South Indian Sambar - with Beyond Sambar Powder

 Sambar is a very popular South Indian soup made with red lentil and vegetables.
-This recipe uses Inner Flame’s Sambar Mix..
-Most Sambar powders available online or at Indian groceries, do not include all the ingredients to make authentic sambar.
-You will have to add certain ingredients at the time of cooking like lentil, tamarind, jaggery, curry leaf and mustard.
+This recipe uses our Sambar Mix.
+Most Sambar powders available online or at Indian groceries, do not include all the ingredients to make authentic Sambar.
+You will have to add certain ingredients at the time of cooking like lentils, tamarind, jaggery, curry leaf and mustard.

-Inner Flame Sambar Mix is the only complete instant Sambar Powder that already comes with all the ingredients.
+Our Sambar Mix is the only complete instant Beyond Sambar Powder that already comes with all the ingredients.
 All you need to add is vegetables and water.

-Inner Flame Instant Sambar Mix Ingredients: Split Red Lentil*, Bengal Gram*, Black Gram*, Dried Coconut*, Rock Salt, Coriander*, Brown Mustard Seed*, Turmeric*, Rice Flour*, Jaggery*, Tamarind*, Cumin*, Dried Curry Leaf*, Dried Red Chili*, Fenugreek Seed*, Black Peppercorn*, Asafoetida*, Sesame Seed* *ORGANIC
+Inner Flame Kitchen Beyond Sambar Powder Ingredients: Split Red Lentil*, Bengal Gram*, Black Gram*, Dried Coconut*, Rock Salt, Coriander*, Brown Mustard Seed*, Turmeric*, Rice Flour*, Jaggery*, Tamarind*, Cumin*, Dried Curry Leaf*, Dried Red Chili*, Fenugreek Seed*, Black Peppercorn*, Asafoetida*, Sesame Seed* *ORGANIC

 |Serving Size: 1||Prep Time: 10 minutes|

 - 1/4 cup red onion, small dice